MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/your-session-will-be-disconnected-in-60-minutes.md

 For more information about `LicensingMode`, see [LicensingMode](/windows-hardware/customize/desktop/unattend/microsoft-windows-terminalservices-remoteconnectionmanager-licensingmode#values).

-### Check for blocked ports between the remote desktop services servers
+### Check for blocked ports between the Remote Desktop Services servers

 Make sure that the required ports are open on the firewalls between the RD Session Host and the RD Licensing server.